Elementary

 Visit Our Alexandria Campus

 Located in the heart of Alexandria, Virginia, Aquinas Montessori School’s Mount Vernon Campus is proud to offer a nurturing and challenging Montessori environment for elementary students.
-Schedule a tour today to see how our program can support your child’s growth during these critical formative years.
+Schedule a tour today to see how our Montessori elementary program in Alexandria can support your child’s growth during these critical formative years.

 The Elementary Classroom